Danilo Zanolini: Later career

 Zanolini made his promotional debut with Rizin at their inaugural event on April 17, 2016, against Norihisa Amimoto.
 He won the fight by technical knockout, having knocked Amimoto down thrice in the first round.

 Zanolini was scheduled to face Gu Hui at Kunlun Fight 49 / Rebels 45 on August 7, 2016.
 He won the fight by unanimous decision.

-Zanolini was scheduled to fight Chuchai Hadesworkoutgym in the quarterfinals of the HOOST CUP 70kg tournament, held at HOOST CUP KINGS OSAKA on October 2, 2016.
+Zanolini was scheduled to fight Chuchai Hadesworkoutgym in the quarterfinals of the HOOST CUP 70 kg tournament, held at HOOST CUP KINGS OSAKA on October 2, 2016.
 He lost the closely contested bout by majority decision, with scores of 30-29, 29-29 and 30-29.

 Zanolini participated in the 2017 Kunlun Fight welterweight qualification tournament, which was held at Kunlun Fight 57 on February 26, 2017.
 Although he was able to beat Hua Xu by majority decision in the semifinals, he lost to Mohamed Mezouari in the finals.
 Mezouari needed just 21 seconds to knock him out with a body kick.

 Zanolini was scheduled to face Lee Jang Gyu at STAND FIGHTING NETWORK K-ING and HOOST CUP NAGOYA on May 28, 2017.
 He won the fight by a first-round knockout, flooring his opponent with a right hook.
 The knockout was preceded by a knockdown, which Zanolini scored with a left hook.

 He was scheduled to make his eight and final title defense against Li Ji Hoon at HEAT 40 on July 15, 2017.
 He won the fight by unanimous decision, with scores of 50-43, 50-47 and 50-48.
 He announced his retirement from the sport in the post-fight interview.

 Return from retirement

 It was revealed on July 5, 2018, that Zanolini would come out of retirement to face Go Woo Yong at HEAT 43 on September 17, 2018.
 A month prior, on June 18, a fire broke out in Zanolini's Brazil-based gym, which almost completely destroyed it.
 This event forced him to return to competition, in order to repay the rebuilding of his gym, as he was uninsured.
 Zanolini won the fight by a second-round knockout.

 Zanolini was scheduled to face John Wayne Parr at RIZIN 18 on August 18, 2019.
 He won the fight by split decision.

 Zanolini was scheduled to face Katsuya Jinbo at K-1 World GP 2022 Japan on February 27, 2022.
 He lost the fight by unanimous decision.

 Zanolini faced the former KROSS×OVER cruiserweight champion Park Yohan in a 75 kg bout at K-1 World GP 2022 Yokohamatsuri on September 11, 2022.
 He won the fight by majority decision.

+Zanolini faced Hasan Toy in the quarterfinals of the first-ever K-1 Middleweight Grand Prix, held to crown the inaugural middleweight champion, on June 3, 2023.
+He lost the fight by a first-round technical knockout, after twice being knocked down by the midway point of the opening round.